brunohs1993/Nanokappa/README.md

 ### Result files

-The user can specify the name of a folder to save all simulation results into by inputing it to the `--results_folder` parameter.
-The default is no folder (an empty string `''`), so all files are saved in the folder where the user is located.
+The user can specify where they want to save the results of the simulation using the `--results_location` and `--results_folder` parameters.
+For example:

+    --results_location D:/Documents/Results
+    --results_folder   test

+Here a folder called `test_0` will be created in D:/Documents/Results and all results will be stored inside.
+If there is already a `test_<N>` folder in that location, it will create a `test_<N+1>` folder.
+The `--results_location` parameter also accepts `local` and `main` as arguments.
+In the former, the `--results_folder` is created from the directory Nanokappa was called from.
+In the latter, the folder is created in the Nanokappa root folder.

+The results files are comprised of:
+- List of the arguments used in the simulastion (`arguments.txt`);
+- Plot of the geometry with the facets color coded by boundary condition (`BC_plot.png`);
+- Plots of particles at the beginning of the simulation, as demanded in `--fig_plot`;
+- Convergence plots of relevant quantities (temperature, energy density, heat flux, number of particles, thermal conductivity);
+- Convergence data (`convergence.txt` and `residue.txt`);
+- Particle and subvolume data (`particle_data.txt` and `subvolumes.txt`);
+- Modes related by specular reflection (`specular_correspondences.txt`);
+- The animation of the simulation if demanded in `--rt_plot` (`simulation.gif`).

 <p>&nbsp</p>